ramesh-dev-code/misaligned-heat-sink/README.md

 Achieves the best performance on testing images captured at different angles

 ### Performance Evaluation
-Evaluate the performance of models trained in Experiment-I and Experiment-II
+Evaluate the performance of models trained in Experiment-II and Experiment-III
 ![](https://i.imgur.com/KlOdnep.png)